berlinguyinca/spectra-hash/README.md

 ```

 will build your project, run all the tests and you can find the build jar files, in the target directories of the project.

+##Contributing

+if you like to contribute to this project, please feel free to contact me.